componavt/wcorpus/README.md

 ## See also ##

-[wcorpus.py](https://github.com/componavt/wcorpus.py) ‒ Python scripts for text corpus analysis which work with wcorpus database.
+[wcorpus.py](https://github.com/componavt/wcorpus.py) ‒ Python scripts for text corpus analysis which work with WCorpus database.